tardate/LittleArduinoProjects/README.md

-# 378 Little Electronics and Arduino Projects
+# 379 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BJT Phase Splitter](./Electronics101/BJT/PhaseSplitter) - simple unity-gain phase splitter in a little breadboard-compatible package.
+> Latest addition:sparkles: [AS3935](./playground/AS3935) - using the AMS AS3935 Franklin Lightning Sensor with an Arduino over I²C with the Wire library.

 Just my collection of electronics projects, many involving an Arduino in one way or another.